-Our next alumni profile is Letitia Fraser, an interdisciplinary artist with a focus in painting and textile, and a recent winner of the RBC Emerging Artist Award for visual arts from the Nova Scotia Talent Trust.
+Letitia Fraser (BFA 2019) is an interdisciplinary artist with a focus in painting and textile, and a winner of the RBC Emerging Artist Award for visual arts from the Nova Scotia Talent Trust.
 Born and raised in Halifax, NS, Letitia is also a proud descendant of North Preston.
-She graduated from NSCAD in 2019 with a Bachelor of Fine Arts.
 Letitia’s work centres around her experience as an African Nova Scotian woman growing up in the province’s Black communities.

 Why did you choose NSCAD?